Looking Closely at the Growth Curve for Li Auto Inc. (LI)

 LI’s Market Performance

-LI stocks went up by 7.46% for the week, with a monthly jump of 111.24% and a quarterly performance of 124.32%.
-The volatility ratio for the week stands at 10.19% while the volatility levels for the past 30 days are set at 12.41% for Li Auto Inc..
-The simple moving average for the period of the last 20 days is 28.11% for LI stocks with a simple moving average of 92.09% for the last 200 days.
+LI stocks went down by -20.65% for the week, with a monthly jump of 34.35% and a quarterly performance of 91.07%.
+The volatility ratio for the week stands at 12.90% while the volatility levels for the past 30 days are set at 13.17% for Li Auto Inc..
+The simple moving average for the period of the last 20 days is -4.08% for LI stocks with a simple moving average of 51.93% for the last 200 days.

 Analysts’ Opinion of LI